RoHS is an EU directive for the restriction of hazardous substances in electrical and electronic equipment.

 - CE compliance declarations must include the RoHS-II regulation.

 - The substance-bans, declared by RoHS, have been regarded by all Distec-products since the regulation has taken effect.
-Therefore the enlarged scope of the RoHS II- regulation is irrelevant to Distec and no action must be taken.
+Therefore the enlarged scopes of the RoHS II- and RoHS-III regulation are irrelevant to Distec and no action must be taken.

-- Distec has adapted the CE compliance declarations of all end products when the RoHS-II regulation came into effect and provides them for customer use.
+- Distec has adapted the CE compliance declarations of all end products when the RoHS-II and RoHS-III regulations came into effect and provides them for customer use.

-Distec GmbH hereby confirms that, according to current knowledge, all products sold by Distec GmbH comply with the 2011/65/EU regulation.
+Distec GmbH hereby confirms that, according to current knowledge, all products sold by Distec GmbH comply with the 2011/65/EU and 2015/863 regulations.

 Do not hesitate to contact us in case of further questions.